 As adults, we accept that sometimes a person who is sick or injured will not get well despite the best medical care.
 We even recognize that harmful medical mistakes can and do occur.
 However, at the same time, patients and their loved ones have a legal right to expect medical professionals to provide an accepted standard of care at all times.

 If you or a loved one has suffered a significantly adverse outcome from medical treatment, you are correct to question whether the medical practitioner(s) involved deviated from the accepted standard of care.
-For a reliable answer, you will need an investigation by experienced medical malpractice attorneys working with qualified, independent medical professionals.
+For a reliable answer, you will need an investigation by experienced Beafort medical malpractice lawyer working with qualified, independent medical professionals.